pennyphp/penny/docs/dispatcher-and-custum-http-implementation.md

-# Dispatcher and custom HTTP implementation
+# The Dispatcher concept

-## HTTP implementation
+## HTTP Libraries

-With "PHP implementation" I mean a layer that helps you to work with Request and Response, it helps you to read a request, to write a response and send it.
+By "HTTP implementation" I mean: *a layer that helps you to work with Request and Response in terms of reading a request, create a response and send it back to the client.*

-In PHP there are a lot of libraries with this purpose:
+In PHP there are a lot of libraries that do that:

 * [Zend\Http](https://github.com/zendframework/zend-http)
 * [Zend\Diactoros](https://github.com/zendframework/zend-diactoros)
 * [Symfony\HttpFoundation](https://github.com/symfony/HttpFoundation)
 * [guzzle/psr7](https://github.com/guzzle/psr7)

-## Penny implementation
+## Dispatcher

-At the moment Zend\Diactoros is our default library to manage this topic in penny.
+The [Dispatcher](https://github.com/gianarb/penny/blob/master/src/Dispatcher.php) (click link to show current implementation), in penny represents the link between: router, request and response.

+The default Penny Dispatcher implementation uses `Zend\Diactoros`.
+You can write your own dispatcher that makes use of your favorite HTTP library

+Main advantages gained by using `Zend\Diactoros` are:
-* It is supported by Zend Framework community
+* It is supported by the Zend Framework community
 * It follows PSR-7 standard. [(what is PSR-7?)](http://www.php-fig.org/psr/psr-7/)

-But it follows the same philosophy of other components, we can replace it with your best library.
-The core of this process is [Dispatcher](https://github.com/gianarb/penny/blob/master/src/Dispatcher.php) (click link to show current implementation), it is the blob between router and request and response.

-We decided to remove PSR-7 because at the moment it useless, you change our Dispatcher with your implementation to manage different Router or HTTP implementation library.

 ## Penny, FastRouter and Symfony\HttpFoundation
-In this chapter we replace Diactoros with Symfony\HttpFoundation.
+Here we are going to see how to write a dispatcher to use with the `Symfony\HttpFoundation` component.

 1. Install it.